Assistant Adjunct Professor

 Dr. Debra Shier is the Brown Endowed Associate Director of Recovery Ecology.
 She runs a growing program focused on threatened and endangered mammals and frogs in the Southwest.
 For over 20 years she has been studying the ways in which an understanding of animal behavior and ecology can be applied to conservation strategies such as reintroductions and translocations.
 In general, her research has focused on using basic theory to create effective and efficient relocation methods by encouraging settlement, dampening stress, and increasing fitness with an emphasis on behavioral competency.
 Her research collaboration with our Genetics division includes landscape level genetics to inform reserve management practices and species recovery.
 More recently, her research has expanded into local restoration and examining anthropogenic effects on wildlife behavior, fitness and persistence.

-On campus, Dr. Shier currently runs a captive breeding/reintroduction program for the endangered pacific pocket mouse that focuses on survival skill development, sensory ecology, mate choice, foraging, antipredator behavior, stress and genetic management.
+On campus at the San Diego Zoo Safari Park, Dr. Shier currently runs a captive breeding/reintroduction program for the endangered pacific pocket mouse that focuses on survival skill development, sensory ecology, mate choice, foraging, antipredator behavior, stress and genetic management.
 Off campus, she has domestic projects throughout San Diego, Orange, Riverside and San Bernardino Counties which include research on reintroduction and translocation biology, effects of light and sound on nocturnal species, effects of stress in relocation and range-wide genetics.
 She is also a part of an international collaboration on Tasmanian devil reintroduction.
 Her model species include: Stephens? and San Bernardino kangaroo rats, California ground squirrel, Pacific and Los Angeles pocket mice, Black-tailed prairie dogs, Ringtails, Tasmanian devils, and Mountain Yellow-legged frog.
 In her capacity as an adjunct faculty member at UCLA she also studies, Poison dart frogs and Neotropical harvestmen.